dmt4/dill/README.md

-# HPC cluster with openSUSE Leap in seconds
+# HPC cluster with openSUSE Leap in minutes

-Diskless mode with root on network block device.
-Deployment to local drive is simple to add.
-Using other systemd based distros shall be possible too.
+Diskless mode with network mounted root.
+Deployment to local drive shall be simple to add.
+Possible to replicate on other systemd based distros.

 ## Contents

-* kvm with host cpu pass through
-* virtual switch networking with vde
 * openSUSE Leap (SLE 12 base) rootfs build with KIWI
 * kernel v4.1.11
 * pxe boot